AcheronProject/ArcticPCB/README.md

 ## Contributors

 - Raphael "ArcticFox" Hochheim for helping choosing the compatible layouts
-- Felipe 'MrKeebs" Coury who paid for the V1 prototypes and helped immensely by funcing my learning
+- Felipe 'MrKeebs" Coury who paid for the V1 prototypes and helped immensely by funding my learning
 - PCBWay for sponsoring the pre-revision Alpha prototypes

 ## Supported layouts